 Q. Since both of you are designers and running the same business how much does it help?

 If this venture was run by only one, it would never be at this level.
 Today our venture is all because we both work really hard as a designer.
 My wife handles the overall designing and running of the designing department and I handle marketing, public relations, sourcing, management and the projects.
 So having my wife in designing, research and development part helps a lot.

 Q. How is the scope of fashion designing in Ladakh?
-Which types of people are more conscious about the fashion in Ladakh?
+Which types of people are more conscious about fashion in Ladakh?

 Ladakh has much scope in fashion designing as the material and resources we have is something which is unexplored till today.

-As of now fashion designing has gained more scope and popularity.
-To choose fashion designer as a profession, one must have creative skill; we cannot go on by replicating the existing product.
+As of now, fashion designing has gained more scope and popularity.
+To choose a fashion designer as a profession, one must have creative skill; we cannot go on by replicating the existing product.
 Every day we have to come up with new designs and ideas, so to become a successful fashion designer we must use our own mind to create something new that is what we call the signature style of a particular designer.
 But sales, marketing, and branding are also very important.